 These steps result in a new base vDisk image.
 This process can be performed automatically, using the Imaging Wizard, or manually.
-Citrix Provisioning also provides the option to create a common image for use with a single target platform or for use with multiple target platforms.
-For details, refer to Creating vDisks.
+You can also create a common image for use with a single target platform or for use with multiple targets.
+For details, see Creating vDisks.

 Deploying a vDisk

 After a vDisk base image is created, it is deployed by assigning it to one or more devices.
 A device can have multiple vDisk assignments.
 When the device starts, it boots from an assigned vDisk.
-There are two boot mode options; Private Image mode (single device access, read/write), and Standard Image mode (multiple devices, write cache options).
-For more details, refer to Prerequisites for deploying vDisks later in this article.
+There are two boot mode options; Private Image mode (single device access, read/write), and standard image mode (multiple devices, write cache options).
+For more details, see Prerequisites for deploying vDisks later in this article.